-Methods: A retrospective chart review was completed on 50 patients at University Medical Center in New Orleans scheduled for HRA to identify factors associated with failure to attend appointments.
-Twenty patients at high risk for anal cancer wwere interviewed using the Health Belief Model about their understanding of personal risk of anal cancer and perceived barriers to screening adherence.
+Methods: An online survey was completed by 50 patients who either attended their anal cancer prevention appointment or did not attend their appointment.
+The patients were asked to identify any barriers to seeking care as well as the factors that facilitated attendance at clinic appointments.
+Fifty patients at high risk for anal cancer were interviewed using the Health Belief Model about their understanding of personal risk of anal cancer and perceived barriers to screening adherence.
 We defined high risk as being over the age of 35, being HIV positive, and having multiple sex partners.
-Ten healthcare providers completed surveys about knowledge of anal cancer screening, willingness to screen patients with an anal pap, and the ability to refer for HRA as indicated.

 Results: Retrospective chart review found an association with nonadherence and distance from referral facility, race, and age.
 No significant association was found related to smoking status, level of education or gender.
 Patient interviews identified themes of not feeling at risk for anal cancer or being unaware of the relationship between HPV infection and anal cancer although participants did recognize the severity of the consequences of anal cancer.
 The perceived benefits of screening were reduction in risk of death.
 Perceived barriers included lack of knowledge, lack of access, discomfort from the procedure and stigma associated with an anal cancer diagnosis.
+Factors that facilitated attendance were having adequate transportation, being in a research study, and having knowledge of their appointment dates and times.
 Patients identified cues to action as strong recommendation from their primary care or HIV care provider and personal reminders in the form of communication from a trusted care coordinator or care provider.